scanback/docs/articles-posts/fedora.md

 Instead, what is interesting is whether the GPT generated workflow corresponds to my own cognitive process.
 It does exactley, with two additions.

-1. I trained the model in a series of steps a sesqui-month ago and now.
+- I trained the model in a series of steps a sesqui-month ago and now.
 It is interesting to see that GPT's work steps exactly mimics mine.
 It did not suggest another approach even thoug I asked it to improve the process if it could.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I suppose I could get a job at GPT as an agent.
+I suppose I could get a job at GPT as an agent.

 - It added two steps:<br/>
   - The *full text sematic analysis* task.
 In my manual version I did not have this because it was too time consuming and too arbitrary (since it involved my judgment).
 My more limited effort took 10 minutes every sesqui-month, which I thought was fair for an insightful piece of work.
 The full text analysis would take hours.<br/>